-1. The lifestream-blog
+1. The lifestream-blog (50%)

-Half your final mark will be given for a lifestream-blog which you will set up and maintain over the 12 weeks of the course.
-A 'lifestream' (http://en.wikipedia.org/wiki/Lifestreaming) is a means whereby an individual's tweets, blog postings, image postings, YouTube favourites, and other feeds can be pulled together into a single blog stream.
-For this course, you will be supported in setting up and maintaining a lifestream-blog in WordPress, which will bring together all the digital fragments of knowledge generated by your studies over the 12 weeks of semester.
-The visual artefact (block 1) and micro-ethnography (block 2) will feed into this, as will any blog postings and comments you make, or other web you choose to include in the stream.
+The first part of the assessment is the lifestream-blog, which you will set up and create over the first 10 weeks of the course.
+A 'lifestream' (http://en.wikipedia.org/wiki/Lifestreaming) is a means whereby an individual's tweets, blog postings, image postings, YouTube favourites, and other 'feeds' can be pulled together into a single blog stream.
+For this course, you will be supported in setting up and maintaining a lifestream-blog in WordPress, which will bring together all the digital fragments of knowledge generated by your studies.
+The film review and visual artefact (block 1), the micro-ethnography (block 2), as well as the 'algorithmic play' and final blog task (block 3) will feed into this, as will other content you choose to include in the stream, and peer comments.